NormanBenbrahim/btc-watcher/README.md

 # Requirements

-Python 3.7.3 & Homebrew, see `requirements.txt` for package requirements
+Python 3.7.3 & Homebrew (Mac), see `requirements.txt` for package requirements

 # Setup

-Clone the repo and `cd` into it, then:

 On a Mac (make sure homebrew is installed):